Cole Sprouse Shares Topless Photo Of Lili Reinhart On Instagram: ‘Happy Birthday My Love’

 “I always knew u guys were meant for each other,” one more chimed in.

-And just a month earlier, Reinhart posted a message in honor of Sprouse’s 26th birthday.
+And just a month earlier, Reinhart posted a message on Instagram in honor of Sprouse’s 26th birthday.
 Along with a photo of Cole sitting on top of a yellow house and pointing at the camera, the Riverdale actress posted a sweet message in honor of his day of birth.

 “It seems as if the world would still be a stranger to me, if not for you.
 I’m so thankful that our paths intertwined to form this beautiful adventure~ Happy birthday, my love.”